jundalisay/superb/content/en/research/indian/gita/chapter-15.md

-CHAPTER XV
+---
+title: "The Banyan Tree"
+heading: "Chapter 15 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-14"
+linkbtext: "Chapter 14"
+linkf: "/research/indian/gita/chapter-16"
+linkftext: "Chapter 16"
+icon: "/flags/in.png"
+---

 Krishna.

-Men call the Aswattha,--the Banyan-tree,--
-Which hath its boughs beneath, its roots above,--
+The Aswattha (Banyan-tree) has its boughs beneath, its roots above.

-The ever-holy tree.
-Yea! for its leaves
-Are green and waving hymns which whisper Truth!
+It is an ever-holy tree.
+Its leaves are green and waving hymns which whisper Truth!

-Who knows the Aswattha, knows Veds, and all.
+Whoever knows the Aswattha, knows the Vedas, and all.

-Its branches shoot to heaven and sink to earth,[FN#30] Even as the deeds of men, which take their birth
+Its branches shoot to heaven and sink to earth,[FN#30]

-From qualities: its silver sprays and blooms,
-And all the eager verdure of its girth,
+Even as the deeds of men, which take their birth from qualities: its silver sprays and blooms, And all the eager verdure of its girth,
 Leap to quick life at kiss of sun and air,
 As men's lives quicken to the temptings fair